Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce 9600 GSO 512MB should be quite a bit faster than the GeForce 9500 GT DDR2 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce 9600 GSO 512MB should theoretically be a lot superior to the GeForce 9500 GT DDR2 in general. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce 9600 GSO 512MB is a better choice, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce 9600 GSO 512MB is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison